StevenBlack/rhosts/README.md

 * [StevenBlack/hosts](https://github.com/StevenBlack/hosts) is my amalgamated hosts file, with custom variants, from various curated sources.
 * [StevenBlack/ghosts](https://github.com/StevenBlack/ghosts) is a cli tool written in Go.

-### Testing this feature in the README

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!TIP]
-> Optional information to help a user be more successful.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.

-> [!CAUTION]
-> Negative potential consequences of an action.